 ‘Are you planning to join some convent or something?’

-I’m looking at her exactly as the model who was posing for some angel to Michelangelo must have looked at the painter.
+I’m looking at her exactly like the model who was posing as some angel must have looked at Michelangelo.

 ‘Honestly now, what’s your problem?
 You don’t like the CF guy anymore?
 Still mourning Luca?
 Are you menstruating?’